digiovannia/predprey/README.md

 3) Fecundity and survival probabilities for a given population decline with the density of that population according to a logistic function of the form:

-f(x) = 1/[1 + p*exp(d*(b-x)-1)-1)]
+f(x) = 1/[1 + p*exp(d*(b-x))-1)]

-  Generally, we assume fecundity and survival follow exponential decline, which holds for certain values of the parameters in the functional form above.
+  Where x is a quantity inverse to the population density.
+Generally, we assume fecundity and survival follow exponential decline, which approximately holds for certain values of the parameters in the functional form above.
 However, the logistic function form is used to allow for more flexibility, based on the user's assumptions about the baseline population from which the MPM was derived.

 4) The amount of food ("resource") available to the prey population is constant, as in Jensen and Miller (2001).
 Considering that this quantity may vary significantly with environmental influences and competition with other species of the same trophic level, future versions of this program could be improved with non-constant functions for resource abundance.